AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

 * The Beneficiary have all the rights to enforce this Agreement's and other "Terms And Conditions" violations on behalf of the Creator.
 All forms of compensations that are received by the Beneficiary as a result of enforcing this license must be used by the Beneficiary's operations.

-* To ensure that the compensations are proportionate to the violations, the Beneficiaries are not allowed to enforce this Agreement's and other "Terms And Conditions" violations if the violator had already given the compensation to the Beneficiary that enforced it first.
+* To ensure that the compensations are proportionate to the violations, the Beneficiaries are not allowed to enforce this Agreement's and other "Terms And Conditions" violations if the violator had already given the compensation to the Beneficiary that enforced them first.

 #### Commercial Rights